Niseko Babysitters located in Aya offers child care services. Reservations can be made through their website.

 Niseko’s main attraction in winter is the snow.
 Most non-skiing activities revolve around snow including snowmobiling, snow shoeing, horse riding and dog sledding.
 For shopping or cultural experiences you will have to travel outside the resort area to either Otaru city or Sapporo city.
 Trains run frequently from Kutchan station to Otaru city.

-Yes, there will be an ATM located in Shiki Niseko that accepts Visa and Mastercard.
-The main post office in Kutchan (8km's from Hirafu village) also accepts most international cards as well as the 7/11 convenience store near Coop supermarket in Kutchan.
+Yes, there will be an ATM located in Hyatt House Shiki Niseko that accepts Visa and Mastercard.
+The main post office in Kutchan (8km's from Hirafu village) also accepts most international cards as well as the 7/11 convenience store on the way out of the village.

 Most bars and restaurants in the Niseko Ski resort do NOT accept credit cards or travelers cheques.
 Restaurants that do accept credit cards may charge an extra service fee.
 Ski rental and ski goods stores accept credit cards and lift tickets can be purchased by credit card.